 One of my favourite characters on Game of Thrones is Tyrion Lannister.
 How could you not like him?!
 He’s witty and sassy…and one of the more moral characters on the show.
 And that’s saying something!

 For those of you who are unfamiliar, I’m sharing recipes you can make for the Game of Thrones premiere this coming weekend.
 So far, I’ve created a Red Wedding Cake, complete with dripping red cherry juice, and Targaryen Dragon Eggs, fudgy chocolate truffles.

-House Lannister is extremely wealthy and their symbol is the lion.
-To be honest, they're pretty horrible people!
-Tyrion is the black sheep of the family because he is a dwarf and is blamed for killing his mother during child birth.
+House Lannister is extremely wealthy, and their symbol is the lion.
+To be honest, they’re pretty horrible people!
+Tyrion is the black sheep of the family because he is a dwarf and is blamed for killing his mother during childbirth.
 I know, heavy - right?!
-He's a likable, sympathetic character.
+He’s a likeable, sympathetic character.